snt-arg/dfl-toro/README.md

 - **`fr3/lfd_pipeline` Action Server**: Allows training on a specific demonstration and planning an LfD for a new goal configuration with a defined duration scale.
 It also provides options to visualize the resulting plan in RViz or directly execute it on the robot.

 - **`fr3/plan_joint` and `fr3/plan_pose` Action Servers**: These servers use MoveIt's internal motion planning to plan and execute trajectories to reach a specified joint configuration or end-effector pose.
-The `fr3/plan_pose` server also requires an initial joint configuration for inverse kinematics (IK), considering null space in the case of redundant manipulators.
+The `fr3/plan_pose` server also requires an initial joint configuration for IK, considering null space in the case of redundant manipulators.

 - **`fr3/pose_state` Topic**: Publishes the pose of the end-effector, similar to how the `joint_states` topic publishes joint positions.